MHKiT-Software/MHKiT/docs/_sources/overview.rst.txt

 MHKiT-MATLAB uses structures to store data.
 A structure array is a data type that groups related data using data containers called fields.
 For more information about MATLAB structures, refer to the `MATLAB structures documentation  <https://www.mathworks.com/help/matlab/structures.html>`_.

-The MHKiT-MATLAB repository is located at https://github.com/MHKiT-Code-Hub/MHKiT-MATLAB.
+The MHKiT-MATLAB repository is located at: https://github.com/MHKiT-Code-Hub/MHKiT-MATLAB.

 .. |matlab_image| image:: figures/mathworks-logo-full-color-rgb.png
    :target: https://github.com/MHKiT-Code-Hub/MHKiT-MATLAB